Costa Rica: Overview

 Procedure to file a notice

-In the cases where pre-notification of a merger applies, the following procedures will be followed:
+In the cases where pre-notification of a merger applies, the notification shall include the following contents:

-- the identification of all the undertakings involved in the merger, whether domestic or foreign, including the capital structure and the share of each partner or direct or indirect shareholder and of those who have or will have control prior to and after the merger;
+- identification of all the undertakings involved in the merger, including the capital structure and the share of each partner or direct or indirect shareholder and of those who have or will have control prior to and after the merger;

 - an indication of: